 As a public office holder, the IGT reports and is accountable to the Minister for meeting his statutory role.
-As the Chief Executive Officer (CEO) of the IGT office, the IGT is responsible for the operation and performance of his office pursuant to the Financial Management and Accountability Act 1997 (FMA Act).
+As the Accountable Authority (AA), the IGT is responsible for the operation and performance of his office pursuant to the Public Governance, Performance and Accountability Act 2013 (PGPA Act).

-The corporate governance practices of the IGT office are designed to take into account the small size of the office.
-The IGT governance processes align with those of the Treasury to provide synergistic benefits under the Service Level Agreement (SLA) entered into by the two agencies.
+The corporate governance practices of the IGT office are designed to take into account its small office environment by aligning or adapting its administrative and governance processes with those of the Treasury.
+This approach also provides synergistic benefits under the Service Level Agreement (SLA) entered into by the two agencies.
 A range of policies, plans and procedures is in place to support these governance arrangements.

 Fraud prevention and control

-The IGT office’s Fraud Control Plan accords with the Commonwealth Fraud Control Guidelines and the ANAO’s Fraud Control in Australian Government Entities — Better Practice Guide.
+The IGT Fraud Control Plan accords with the Commonwealth Fraud Control Framework and the ANAO Better Practice Guide, Fraud Control in Australian Government Entities.

 Audit and risk committee

-Pursuant to section 46 of the FMA Act, the IGT continues to maintain an Audit and Risk Committee.
-The committee is independent and provides valuable assurance and advice to the CEO.
-The committee met on four occasions during 2013–14.
+As noted above, the Audit and Risk Committee is independent of management and provides valuable assurance and advice by reporting to the AA.
+The committee met on three occasions during 2014–15.

 The IGT and the Deputy IGT comprise the Remuneration Committee.
 The IGT has an enterprise agreement with non-SES employees under the Fair Work Act 2009.

-The IGT’s performance management system provides for performance being reviewed formally on an annual basis and informally on a six‑monthly basis.
-The small size of the agency allows for regular and continual discussion of performance with all staff members.
+The IGT’s performance management system provides for performance being reviewed formally on an annual basis and informally on a six-monthly basis.
+The small office environment provides for regular and continual discussion of performance with staff.
 Since all staff report directly to the Deputy IGT and have direct involvement with the IGT, they are provided with ongoing informal feedback on their performance.

 Corporate planning and reporting

-The Deputy IGT (as CFO) is responsible, with input from the IGT (as CEO), for management of portfolio budget statements, ongoing maintenance of cash flow and monthly reporting of financial position.
-Periodic corporate governance, management and compliance reporting is also completed as required and overseen by the CFO.
+The Deputy IGT as Chief Finance Officer (CFO) is responsible, with input from the IGT (as AA), for executive management of the portfolio budget statements and financial activities.
+Corporate governance, management and compliance reporting is completed as required and overseen by the CFO.

 For the IGT’s work programme of reviews and the recent role of tax complaints handling, reference should be made to Parts 1 and 2 of this report.

-The IGT meets specific risk management responsibilities under the FMA Act through the application of an integrated risk management framework.
-A suite of policies, plans and procedures have also been developed and adopted by the IGT which further contribute to the mitigation of risks.
+The IGT meets specific risk management responsibilities under the PGPA Act through an integrated risk management framework.
+A suite of policies, plans and procedures has also been developed and adopted by the IGT which further contributes to the mitigation of risks.

-The following are the key components of the risk management framework:
+The key components of the risk management framework are as follows:

-- Chief Executive’s Instructions (CEIs) provide the policy and procedural framework for financial management in the IGT office and put into effect the requirements of the FMA Act.
+- Accountable Authority’s Instructions (AAIs) provide the policy and procedural framework for resource management in the IGT office and put into effect the requirements of the PGPA Act.
 They also contain topics relating specifically to risk management and internal accountability.

-- The Fraud Control Plan complies with the Commonwealth Fraud Control Guidelines issued under regulation 16A of the Financial Management and Accountability Regulations 1997.
+- The Fraud Control Plan complies with the Commonwealth Fraud Control Framework developed under the PGPA Act.

 - Security Risk Management is managed in accordance with the requirement of the Australian Government Protective Security Policy Framework.

-The IGT’s CEIs, Fraud Control Plan, Business Continuity Plan and the risk management framework itself are periodically reviewed by the IGT Audit and Risk Committee.
+The IGT’s AAIs, Fraud Control Plan, Business Continuity Plan and the risk management framework itself are periodically reviewed by the IGT Audit and Risk Committee.